 #1 – Herbie Hancock

-An inspiration and collaborator for several other keyboard players, Herbie Hancock helped define the post-bop sound in jazz.
-In 1963, he joined Miles’ Davis’ quartet, the Second Great Quartet, which brought him into the spotlight.
+Herbie Hancock helped define the post-bop sound in jazz.
+In 1963, he joined Miles Davis’s quartet, the Second Great Quartet, which brought him into the spotlight.
 The quartet began using elements of rock and popular music during Hancock’s tenure, and Hancock learned to use more electric keyboards at Davis’s insistence.

-Hancock’s whole career saw him adapting to new instruments quickly.
-After learning the electric keyboard, he began combining those sounds with acoustic ones.
-His later music showed a strong improvisational aspect, as well as an influence from contemporary classical composers with an electronic edge.
+Throughout his career Hancock was always able to adapt easily to new instruments.
+After learning how to play the electric keyboard, he began combining those sounds with acoustic ones.
+His later music was given to improvisation, bearing influences from contemporary classical composers with an electronic edge.

 Elton John